zcarson1114/examples/README.md

 Doxygen version 1.8.13
 ...
 ```
 pu[1-3].cs.ohio.edu are the preferred remote servers. odd[?].cs.ohio.edu are the workstations in the 3rd floor lab.

-If you don't know your user name and password, contact Mr. John Tysko.
+### For Mac

+Follow the same step for Windows, but use "Terminal" app instead.

 ### Connect via vscode